Last updated: April 22, 2026

 Put simply, if you aren’t actively engaging with all the data at your disposal, you’re missing opportunities to identify risks that would never be visible through a single log, recording, or interaction.
-This evolution has made multi-layered, cross-session analytics an essential component of any modern exam integrity strategy.

 Online exam analytics depend on the full spectrum of data generated across a test’s lifecycle—not just the cues that appear during the live session.
 This includes familiar elements that most stakeholders already monitor, such as scheduling information, registration records, question response patterns, item performance metrics, and the interaction points captured through online proctoring tools.
 But in 2025, the definition of “exam-related data” extends further to include the behavioral, technical, and environmental signals that reveal how a test-taker interacts with the exam platform and whether that behavior remains consistent across time.